 It’s easy to overlook your sump pump–until it fails, leaving you with wet feet or, worse, tens of thousands of dollars in damages.
 But how long does a sump pump last?
-The U.S. Department of Housing and Development estimates that sump pumps runs for about 10 years.
+The U.S. Department of Housing and Development estimates that sump pumps run for about 10 years.

 But that number varies widely depending on the pump and the conditions it’s subjected to.
-Some manufacturers claim their pumps will last two decades, and some pumps fail in five years or less.
+Some manufacturers claim their pumps will last two decades, and some fail in five years or less.

 Sump Pump Life Expectancy & Lifespan